b0bh00d/WindowNotes/README.md

 This project was developed with, and tested under, Qt versions 5.6.2.

 ### Current status
-The system is quite functional, and has been in "production" use on my desktop since 2013.
+The system is quite functional, and has been in "production" use on my Windows desktop since 2013.

-This system is designed for use with the Microsoft Windows desktop, and has been tested under Windows 7.
-Since I probably won't ever be upgrading to a version of Windows higher than seven, I cannot vouch for its functionality under newer versions, but expect it would function properly.
+This system is designed for use with the Microsoft Windows desktop, and has been tested under Windows 10.
+I migrated my daily environment to Linux at the end of 2023, so I have not tested under Windows 11.

-The window manager-specific code is isolated into its own module, so converting it to other desktops (e.g., Linux) should not be an insurmountable task.
+The window manager-specific code is largely isolated into its own module, so converting it should not be an insurmountable task.

+#### Linux
+I recently converted WindowsNotes to Linux.
+It currently functions by using a GNOME Shell extension to provide it with window-manager information (currently focused window, geometry, title, etc.) on a DBus channel, which would otherwise come directly from the Win32 API under Windows.
+It also relies on an "Add" button on Linux, instead of using a global key hook, so every window on the desktop has an "Add" decorator, even if it doesn't have notes assigned.

+It is quite functional right now, but the main application is having to poll the Shell extension (at 100ms intervals) in order to feel responsive.
+I will continue to fiddle with this arrangement, however, to see if I can figure out how to "push" the information from the extension, making WindowsNotes more event- driven, instead of high-speed polling for it from the application.
+There's not a lot of hand-holding material out there on writing robust GNOME Shell extensions.

 ## Usage
 WindowsNotes is a task-tray application.
 Run the main application, and then